 Pro Tip: Always check the weather before entering a slot canyon.
 Rain can create dangerous flash floods in a matter of minutes.

 St. George welcomes cyclists from all wheels of life.
-There are paved, multi-use paths like the seven mile Virgin River Parkway or the 18 mile Snow Canyon Loop.
+There are paved, multi-use paths like the eight-mile Virgin River Parkway or the 18-mile Snow Canyon Loop.
 The east side of the city is famous for its mountain bike trails like Bearclaw Poppy and The Zen Trail.
 And then there's the annual Tour de Saint George, which is 100 miles of road cycling through beautiful desert country.
 Bring some spare tubes if you plan on riding over cacti.

 Pro Tip: Be sure to see the beautifully carved headstones at Grafton’s graveyard.